BnZel/futurama_theorem_c/README.md

 ## Futurama Theorem C

-Code is bare as it is just my attempt at the futurama theorem.
-To see what applications can be done with this theorem...
+Myy attempt at the futurama theorem.
+To see what applications can be done with it.

 ## Resources
 * [Article](https://medium.com/@mikaeldavidsson/the-futurama-theorem-103980db677b)